Car Rebate vs Financing Calculator

 Specific dealer add-ons (extended warranty, gap insurance) that affect total cost.
 Trade-in value differences in specific scenarios.
 Tax treatment of rebates in some jurisdictions.
 Specific manufacturer requirements for promotional APR access.
 Bundling discounts.
 Cash purchase scenarios.
 Promotional APR on shorter or longer terms.
 Stepped APR structures (low rate for 1-2 years, then higher).

-Assuming rebate always wins because cash is tangible.
-Assuming promotional APR always wins because 0% sounds compelling.
+Assuming the rebate produces the larger saving because cash is tangible.
+Assuming promotional APR produces the larger saving because 0% sounds compelling.
 Not running the actual numbers for specific offer.
 Cash buyers not claiming rebate equivalent through negotiation.
 Choosing without considering early payoff likelihood.
 Stacking discounts inappropriately when offer requires choosing one path.
 The calculator provides specific comparison; informed choice requires running actual numbers for actual offer rather than relying on intuition.

 Inputs